smh1988-2/poke-team-builder-react-redux/README.md

 This version uses a React frontend, with Redux for state management and a Ruby on Rails backend (coming soon!).

+Pokemon data is from [PokeAPI](https://pokeapi.co/).

 ## Learning goals
 1. Learn and implement Redux in a real web app.
 2. Build a mobile-first web app (the OG is **not** mobile-friendly).
+3. Use SASS to style the app.

 ## User stories
 1. I want to search the database for a Pokemon.